 It’s also really good for those with social anxiety because they can interact with an app instead of a human being.

 3.)
-Improved brand loyalty and direct bookings: customers can book their rooms through an app to any location of your hotels.
-I will use the Hilton as an example, through their app you can book a room to any of their 5700+ properties.
+Improved brand loyalty and direct bookings: customers can book their rooms through an app at any location of your hotels.
+I will use the Hilton as an example, through their app you can book a room at any of their 5700+ properties.
 How convenient is that?
 Guests might as well just keep on using your app for bookings.

 4.)
 Smoother operation, better data on management: With an app, you can track people’s consumption, the demand for specific services and offers.
 You can notify customers if you run out of something.
 An app can also help with check-in, serve as a key, notify you if a customer does not want cleaning so you can allocate your staff accordingly, and increase productivity all over.
 The data you collect can also serve to later identify types of travelers and send targeted notifications to these.
 Read more about travel personas here.